 - Any member of staff.

-- The Academy.
+- The academy.

-- Individual trustees or the Board of Trustees.
+- Individual trustees or the board of trustees.

-It is designed to ensure that the Academy's complaints procedure is straightforward, impartial, nonadversarial, allows a full and fair investigation, respects confidentiality, and delivers an effective response and appropriate redress.
+It is designed to ensure that the academy's complaints procedure is straightforward, impartial, non-adversarial, allows a full and fair investigation, respects confidentiality, and delivers an effective response and appropriate redress.

-This policy outlines the procedure that the complainant and the Academy will follow.
+This policy outlines the procedure that the complainant and the academy will follow.
 Once a complaint has been made, it can be resolved or withdrawn at any stage.

-The Principal and/or Chair of the Trust Board will delegate an appropriate person to be the first point of contact during the complaints procedure.
+The headteacher and/or chair of trustees will delegate an appropriate person to be the first point of contact during the complaints procedure.